-A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether any river water bodies were considered to be at risk from point sources under a number of circumstances.
-Within the Owenmore catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
-Following this prioritisation process no WWTPs within the Owenmore catchment were deemed to have a significant adverse affect on the pearl mussel or its habitat.
+A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether river water bodies were considered to be at risk from point sources under a number of circumstances.
+Within the Cloon catchment no water bodies were deemed to be at risk of failing to meet the objectives of the WFD due to municipal and industrial discharges.